gasiepgodoy/Open-Source-PLC/README.md

 # Open-Source-PLC

-Design of a low-cost and highly versatile open source programmable logic controller for industrial internet of things applications with the following technical specifications:
+Design of a low-cost and highly versatile open source programmable logic controller for industrial internet of things applications.
+All development was carried out using KiCad and the controller follows the following specifications:

 Power: Powered via direct current signal and with a voltage of 24V to facilitate integration into industrial panels.